FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Question 1 of 10

 1. My first chapter is on Serbia as it changed hands between great powers in the 1700s.
-When the Ottoman Empire ceded Belgrade Pashalik to the Habsburg Empire in 1718, what was a major impact on the life of the average person?
+When the Ottoman Empire ceded Belgrade Pashalik to the Habsburg Empire in 1718, what had a major impact on the life of the average person?
 Hint

 Question 2 of 10